payu-india/CMS-Chatbot/docs/Offerings/introduction-to-merchant-wallet/api-integration-for-wallet-management.md

 next:
   description: ''
 ---
+This part of the document includes the overview and advantages of Sem-Closed or Open Loop Wallet Management APIs:

+### Wallet/Card management

+* Co-Branded cards with PayU PPI as issuer with Rupay and Master
+* Virtual/Physical card, personalized / non-personalized card availability
+* Single and multi-wallet support
+* API and SDK Availability for Integration
+* Under RBI purview and compliance handled by PayU as PPI Issuer

+### Wallet/Card Redemption

+* Click Payment, Pre- Integrated with PayU PG
+* Reloadable using other payment methods / Just In Time Funding
+* Transaction Limit and Beneficiary Management

+### Customer Incentive

+* Pre-Integrated with PayU’s offer engine
+* Cashback rule creation and redemption
+* Redeem Cashback with other wallet balance

+### Report & analytics

+* Reports availability through Portal / Email
+* Get customized reports as per the requirement

 Semi-Closed or Open Loop Wallet/Card can be used at websites/app where the issuing merchant’s wallets are allowed.
 This involves the following APIs:

 * [Create Wallet/Card API](ref:create-walletcard-api):  This API will be required by the merchants to register the customer for wallet